Analysts Recommendation on First Majestic Silver (AG)

 For First Majestic Silver (NYSE:AG) out of the analyst recommendations 0 analysts recommend stock a Buy, 3 rate the stock Outperform, 2 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of First Majestic Silver (NYSE:AG) has a market capitalization of $1 Billion and its number of outstanding shares are 165.67 Million.
-During previous trade 7.31 Million shares of First Majestic Silver (NYSE:AG) exchanged hands whereas on average almost 3.29 Million shares has been traded.
+Shares of First Majestic Silver (NYSE:AG) has a market capitalization of $937.69 Million and its number of outstanding shares are 165.67 Million.
+During previous trade 6.83 Million shares of First Majestic Silver (NYSE:AG) exchanged hands whereas on average almost 3.55 Million shares has been traded.